Crocmagnon/paperless-alfred-go/README.md

 ![macOS Gatekeeper window](./assets/gatekeeper.png)

-This is expected, as the code of this workflow is written in Go and compiled into a binary.
+**This is expected**, as the code of this workflow is written in Go and compiled into a binary.
 I don't have $99/year to spend on an Apple Developer account just for this project, so you see this popup.

 > [!NOTE]
 > It may be the first time you see this warning.
 Don't panic, I'm not trying to steal your data.
 I just don't have $99/yr to spend on this.